murderteeth/ygptplugin/README.md

 # ygptplugin
+talk to the Yearn protocol in real-time using ChatGPT

 ## dev
-for now.. to run this project locally you either need to be a memeber of the murderteeth's vercel team or you can create your own vercel project and link to that.
+for now.. to run this project locally you either need to be a memeber of murderteeth's vercel team or you can create your own vercel project and link to that.
 If you create your own vercel project, use the vercel dashboard to add a postgres database to your project.
 The following works in either case:
 ```bash
 yarn add vercel -g
 vercel link